 Being lax about boundaries

-The move to remote work has had a huge impact on our work-life balance.
+The move to remote work has had a huge impact on our work-life balance, and can sometimes be considered one of the remote work disadvantages.
 When your workplace is your kitchen table, it becomes harder to switch off — checking an email here, answering a Slack message there, and racking up longer hours than you would in the office.
 Try to firm up these boundaries as you return to work.
 Prioritize personal time, create morning and evening routines that don’t revolve around work, and allow yourself to disconnect.